awesomerank/awesomerank.github.io/lists/chentsulin/awesome-graphql.md

 ## Databases

 * [ArangoDB](https://www.arangodb.com/) - Multi-model database that supports GraphQL schemas in JavaScript inside the database.
-* [Dgraph](https://dgraph.io/) - Scalable, distributed, low latency, high throughput Graph database with GraphQL as the query language
+* [Dgraph](https://dgraph.io/) - Scalable, distributed, low latency, high throughput Graph database with a GraphQL like language (called [GraphQL+](https://docs.dgraph.io/query-language/)) as the query language.
+Dgrapqh can be queried with graphql by using [dgraphql ★23](https://github.com/dpeek/dgraphql)

 <a name="services" />